carlosnsr/express-file-crud/README.md

 1. Get the body of the request and pass it to `update_book`
 1. The route should send a json response with the newly-updated book
-1. If there is no book with the given ID, respond with 404 Not Found
+1. If there is no book with the given ID, respond with `404 Not Found`
+1. Check `db/data.json` to be sure that your book was updated in the file as expected

 ## Part 16: Implement deleting a book from the data store